nknorg/nconnect/README.md

 [nkn-tunnel](https://github.com/nknorg/nkn-tunnel):

 - Network agnostic: Neither sender nor receiver needs to have public IP address or port forwarding.
-NKN tunnel only establish outbound (websocket) connections, so Internet access is all they need on both side.
+NKN tunnel only establishes outbound (websocket) connections, so Internet access is all they need on both sides.

 - Top level security: All data are end to end authenticated and encrypted.
-No one else in the world except sender and receiver can see or modify the content of the data.
+No one else in the world except the sender and receiver can see or modify the content of the data.
 The same public key is used for both routing and encryption, eliminating the possibility of man in the middle attack.